 Considering collaborations and the next frontier in social services

-You've been instrumental in forming groundbreaking collaborations between corporate and private funders and United Way to address social problems in the Greater Twin Cities.
+You were instrumental in forming groundbreaking collaborations between corporate and private funders and United Way to address social problems in the Greater Twin Cities.
 Could you tell us about that?

 What do you see as the next frontier in social services?

-I'm really excited about the next generation of healthcare partnering with nonprofits and social service providers.
+I'm excited about the next generation of healthcare partnering with nonprofits and social service providers.
 With the Affordable Care Act, healthcare providers are under more scrutiny and being held accountable for actual patient outcomes.
 There's been a lot of research showing that patient outcomes are very connected to social determinants such as food insecurity, lack of housing, lack of general healthcare, lack of jobs, poor schools, and so on.
-One of the 2-1-1 initiatives is a collaboration with Hennepin County Medical Center and Allina Health to figure out how they can provide patients with a kind of a prescription that includes food, counseling and other social determinants, using 2-1-1's information and specialists to direct those referrals.
+One of the 2-1-1 initiatives was a collaboration with Hennepin County Medical Center and Allina Health to figure out how they could provide patients with a kind of a prescription that includes food, counseling and other social determinants, using 2-1-1's information and specialists to direct those referrals.

 So, the movement is about providing even low-income patients with holistic care?